rackerlabs/support-how-to/content/how-to/rackspace-data-protection/create-vm-protection-group/index.md

    **Example 1:** Everything in our VMware environment should be automatically protected by this protection group, but we want to exclude the server named win-test from this protection group.
 We would like servers created in the future to be automatically protected by this group without the need for manual intervention.

-      - Click the autoprotect shield first, which is to the right of your VMware source (top level).
+      - In the right of your VMware source (top level), Click Auto Protect shield.

         <img width="372" alt="Select autoprotect shield" src="/support/how-to/create-vm-protection-group/create_vm_protection7.png">